On Mar 15 2021 by H. Ronald Klasko

 - There are delays and expenses involved in applying for advance parole and employment authorization.

 - An applicant maintaining H or L status is able to extend status while the adjustment application is pending.
 In addition, he is able to work during the pendency of the extension application.
-An adjustment applicant whose employment authorization document expires is not able to work during the pendency of the extension application.
-She must wait until the new employment authorization document is approved.
+An adjustment applicant whose employment authorization document expires is able to work during the pendency of the extension application for up to 180 days.

 - The applicant maintaining H or L status is able to travel immediately after the filing of the adjustment application.
-Advance parole applications may be delayed two or three months, during which time the applicant is unable to travel internationally.
+Advance parole applications may be delayed several months, during which time the applicant is unable to travel internationally.

 - Employment authorization and advance parole must be renewed annually, months in advance of expiration.